jschuster/dotfiles/README.md

-# My dotfiles and basic macOS shell setup
+# Joachim Schuster's dotfiles and basic macOS shell setup

 Basically i use [iTerm2](https://iterm2.com) as my terminal and [oh-my-zsh](http://ohmyz.sh) to manage the zsh settings.